radumarias/syncoxiders/README.md

 For now it's just in idea phase but has some or the core components that will be used, like encryption and a basic Google Drive client.
 You can see the design doc [here](https://www.canva.com/design/DAGI-5FeEEA/2IwzP0vp45dvSarZd_drzA/view?utm_content=DAGI-5FeEEA&utm_campaign=designshare&utm_medium=link&utm_source=editor) or [PDF](https://github.com/radumarias/syncoxide-rs/blob/ff4a57650cc8f97ad382d3b9475ee60a9b95d089/syncoxide.rs.pdf)

-Will use [rencfs](https://github.com/radumarias/rencfs) for encryption and in the prototype phase [gdrive-rs](https://github.com/radumarias/gdrive-rs) for accesing Google Drive.
+Will use [rencfs](https://github.com/radumarias/rencfs) for encryption and [gdrive-rs](https://github.com/radumarias/gdrive-rs) for accesing Google Drive.

 It you could take this survey to express your oppinion about the current solution and offer insights on what other features you would like from a service like this it would help a lot
 https://forms.gle/qgnWBJhzCpzPLSmv5